 1992 - The Bill C-30 amendments modernized the language of the Criminal Code.
 Prior to this time, some of the language had been in use for over 100 years.
 For example, the verdict "not guilty by reason of insanity" was changed to "not criminally responsible" (NCR).
 Bill C-30 converted the "advisory" boards into adjudicative Review Boards with an expansion of their responsibilities to include the actual making of the "order," which was now referred to as a "Disposition."
 Bill C-30 eliminated automatic "strict custody" following a verdict of NCR in court.
-Instead, the court is now able to hold a Disposition hearing immediately following the verdict and to make its own Disposition for the accused.
+Instead, the court is now able to hold a Disposition hearing immediately following the verdict and to make its own Disposition for the accused, although this task is most often left to the Review Boards.
 The main part of Bill C-30 is found in Part XX.1 of the Criminal Code.
 Further, for the first time the test of 'unfit to stand trial' was included in the Criminal Code.